+Factors influencing career choices

-A recent study on college choices in the USA sought the common attributes that cut across academic disciplines that are predictive of the choice of major subjects in bachelor's degrees [23].
+Many studies have been conducted on career choices.
+A recent study on college choices in the USA sought the common attributes that cut across academic disciplines that are predictive of the choice of major subjects in bachelor's degrees [18].
 While only 20 university subjects participated, the results may be of interest in wider studies.
 Choice was explored based on the extent to which each major was perceived to exhibit each of six specific traits: maths orientation, science orientation, gender bias against women, helpful orientation, money orientation, and creativity orientation.
 Perceived gender bias against women was the dominant predictor for choice of majors in this study.

+Stoet and Geary (2018) [19] suggest a mechanism for educational and career choices prompted by an observation of the regional dependence described in section 3.11.
+Students do consider their own perceived ability or self-efficacy, and their own enjoyment of the subject, as well as the merits and risks of entering different academic paths within their social context.
+During the study, boys were observed to express more self-efficacy in STEM than girls.

+A fear of joining a community that is male-dominated has been cited [20].
+The low fraction of women on faculty is apparent in many countries (e.g. Cameroon [21]) and representation of women in prestigious roles is smaller in many nations (e.g. India [22]).

+Intersectionality

 The field of intersectionality examines how systems of power interact in the marginalization of communities, including the intersection of gender with other marginalized identities, such as sexuality, race, class, and caste, among others [23].
-An example is found in the work of Buolamwini and Gebru [24] cited below, in which the confidence with face recognition makes correct identification varies with both sex and skin tone.
+Amplification of intersectional marginalisation in Artificial Intelligence is described in the work of Buolamwini and Gebru [24] cited below, who concluded that the confidence with which face recognition makes correct identifications varies with both sex and skin tone.

+Regional and economic factors